 In 2021, the James Webb Space Telescope (JWST) - the result of many years of collaborative work between NASA, the ESA, the CSA, and the STScI - will finally launch.
 This infrared observatory will have vastly improved resolution and sensitivity over its predecessors and enable a broad range of investigations.

-And by 2025, NASA also hopes to have the Wide-Field Infrared Space Telescope (WFIRST) in space.
-Combining a wide field of view with the latest in spectroscopy and coronographic technology, this telescope will have the power of about 100 Hubble Space Telescopes.
+And by 2025, NASA also hopes to have the Nancy Grace Roman Space Telescope in space.
+Formerly known as the Wide-Field Infrared Space Telescope (WFIRST), this observatory will combine a wide field of view with the latest in spectroscopy and coronographic technology and have the power of about 100 Hubble Space Telescopes.

 Meanwhile, back on Earth!